Aliases for NEUROD1 Gene

 GeneCards Summary for NEUROD1 Gene

 NEUROD1 (Neuronal Differentiation 1) is a Protein Coding gene.
-Diseases associated with NEUROD1 include maturity-onset diabetes of the young 6 and maturity-onset diabetes of the young.
-Among its related pathways are L1CAM interactions and Regulation of beta-cell development.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and protein heterodimerization activity.
-An important paralog of this gene is BHLHA15.
+Diseases associated with NEUROD1 include Maturity-Onset Diabetes Of The Young, Type 6 and Diabetes Mellitus, Noninsulin-Dependent.
+Among its related pathways are Neuroscience and Regulation of beta-cell development.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and protein heterodimerization activity.
+An important paralog of this gene is NEUROD2.